xiix0/scam/README.md

-This night methinks is but the daylight sick.
+The difference between a Miracle and a Fact is exactly the difference between a mermaid and a seal.
-		-- William Shakespeare, "The Merchant of Venice"
+		-- Mark Twain